jxmot/router-log-monitor/README.md

 Please note that I am a *fan* of Node.js.
 I like it, I like coding for Node.js.
 And there are a lot of *good* NPM packages for it.
 But... sometimes a Node.js application is just too "fat" when compared to what it *actually does*.
 For example, one of the "proof of concept" applications I put together ended up using around 4 meg of space and it was only about a dozen lines of active code.
 Where? in the `node_modules` folder of course!

-So I switched over to PHP and in a couple of hours I have something *working*.
+So I switched over to PHP and in a couple of hours I had something *working*.
 I can open the connection to the server, download headers, and download the header and message body, process the body and save it!
-And it *only* used about 10 **kilobytes** of space.
+And it *only* used about 10 **kilobytes** of code space.
 No extra libraries, no fluff, no unused deeply hidden stuff in `node_modules` either!

 And in 99% of PHP installations the proper imap module is already there.
 And there's also better *compatibility* across versions of PHP.
 The same code I write when developing and testing under 5.6 will also work without modification under PHP7.2.

 So for this particular application PHP makes more sense than JavaScript on Node.js.
+Well, at least for *part* of it.
+There is a Node.js side to this project.
+Its purpose will be to finish the processing and parsing of the files that were saved by the PHP side.
+It will also write the parsed data to a MySQL database and generate static report content each time it finishes processing a file.

 # Application Architecture Overview